helloSystem/docs/developer/menu.md

 _To be written._

+### Visual Studio Code, Code OSS (vscode, code-oss)

+Go to File -> Preferences -> Settings and set "Title Bar Style" to "Native" to get a working global menu.

 ### Chromium, Chrome

 Starting with version 0.7.0 of helloSystem, Menu can handle Chrome and (patched) Firefox and Thunderbird, thanks Jesper Schmitz Mouridsen ([__jsm222__](https://github.com/jsm222/)).